fluxninja/aperture/README.md

 # 🥷 FluxNinja Aperture

-Aperture, an Intelligent Load Management platform, integrates seamlessly into any stack, ensuring robust scalability for any workload size.
+Aperture, an Intelligent Load Management platform, effortlessly integrates into any tech stack, managing a wide spectrum of traffic, from low throughput to web scale levels.

 ## ⚙️ Features